The Glass Measuring Cup: Standing the Test of Time

-Learn more about why a glass measuring cup is so handy and find some to buy on this page.
+Learn more about why a glass measuring cup is so handy and get some tips about choosing them and using them.

 Advantages and Disadvantages

 When it comes to measuring ingredients while cooking, there are certainly many options.
-Plastic measuring cups are extremely affordable, ceramic can be pretty, and stainless is easy to maintain.
-However, if you want something long lasting, a glass measuring cup is one of the best options.
+Plastic measuring cups are extremely affordable, ceramic can be pretty, and stainless is sturdy.
+However, if you want something long-lasting, a glass measuring cup is one of the best options.

 Glass is ideal for a number of reasons: